Show / Hide Table of Contents

 This bug was reported several times, an example here.
 I noticed it too when working on a water shader in ShaderGraph, decided to fix it and provide a water shader example as bonus value.

+This fix will definitely work for anything, not only a water shader.
 Once you have ShaderGraph Essentials (SGE), the fix is trivial.
 You only have to active the Update vertex position in any SGE master node.

 You might ask why it's not always enabled ?